BoxHezi/ip2vulns/README.md

                         Available option: stdout (default), csv, json
                         For csv: please specify filename
-                        For json: a directory out_json will be created --ho                  Output hostnames only for scan result.
-                        This option DOES NOT apply to -d/--database option -v, --version         Print current version
+                        For json: a directory out_json will be created -v, --version         Print current version
 ```